ngn13/massacr/README.md

 - Options are set using the `--<option>=<value>` syntax
 - For the `--ports` option, you can specify a single port, or you can specify ranges with `-` (`1-100`) and multiple ports with `,` (`80,443,1234`)
-- Timeout is the to wait after sending all the packets, as the receiver thread may fell behind
+- Timeout is the time to wait after sending all the packets (in seconds), as the receiver thread may fell behind
 - `--limit` is set to 20 by default, **which is pretty slow, so you should increase it**

 > [!CAUTION]
-> DO NOT go overkill on the `--limit` option, you will most likely end up using all the bandwidth and crash the entire network
+> Do not go overkill on the `--limit` option, you will most likely end up using all the bandwidth and crash the entire network

 Defaults for all the options are:
 ```